 When the lever is in the cancel position, the trunk lid cannot be opened with the trunk lid opener lever.
 It can be opened only with the key.

 KEY OPERATION

-To open the trunk lid, turn the key clockwise.
-To close the trunk lid, lower and push the trunk lid down securely.
+To open the trunk lid from outside the vehicle, turn the key clockwise.
+To close the trunk lid, push the trunk lid down securely.